wafflepie/dotfiles/README.md

 ## Maintenance

 Running `dot` will reinitialize your dotfiles, i.e. recreate symlinks and run all install scripts.
-Running `dot` SHOULD be [idempotent](https://en.wikipedia.org/wiki/Idempotence), so you can reinitialize as many times as you need to.
+Running `dot` should be [idempotent](https://en.wikipedia.org/wiki/Idempotence), so you can reinitialize as many times as you need to.

-If you only want to reinitialize some topics, run `dot topic1 topic2 topic3` instead.
+If you only want to reinitialize some topics, run `dot <topics>` instead, e.g. `dot nvm yarn`.